LukasWoodtli/WebPage/pelican/content/statistics.md

 Variance
 ========

+The variance is a measure how disperse a data set is.

-Subtract the mean from every item.
-Then and up the squares of the subtractions.
+Subtract the *mean* from every item.
+Then sum up the *squares* of the subtractions and devide the result by the number of data items.

 $$Var(X) = \sigma^2_X = \frac{1}{n} \sum_{i}(x_i - \mu)^2$$